-Potentially Significant Impact With Mitigation Incorporation . • No impact The Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology Provided in Forest Protocols adopted by the California Air Resources Board.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact The Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology Provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
-No, the project does not convert prime farmland, unique farmland, or in fact, an agriculture use. farmland of Statev wide importance to o non-agricultural use and is b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ No, there are no conflicts with zoning for agriculture nor will the project contracts in Inyo County.
-The project is for the cultivation of hemp pr There are no Willi amson Act c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
-No, the proposed project site does not include forest land or timber land nd. d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ No, the proposed project site will not affect forested land or impact an ıy land use design ated for that purpe ose. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? $\boxtimes$ No, the proposed project site would not convert farmland from to a no extracted from hemp plants, an agriculture use. on-agricultural use e.
-The project is fo r the cultivation o f oils III.
+No, the project does not convert prime farmland, unique farmland, or in fact, an agriculture use. farmland of St atewide importance to non-agriculi tural use and is b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+No, there are no conflicts with zoning for agriculture nor will the pro Contracts in Inyo County.
+The project is for the cultivation of cannab • . .
+There are no l Villiamson Act c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+No, the proposed project site does not include forest land or timber l and. d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes No, the proposed project site will not affect forested land or impact a ny land use des signated for that pur pose. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use?
+No, the proposed project site would not convert farmland from to a n extracted from cannabis plants, an agriculture use. on-agricultura l use.
+The project is for the cultivati on of oils III.
 AIR QUALITY: Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ No, the project will not obstruct air quality plans in Inyo County or County for dust control and odors.
-Dust from the operations will be minimal work with the Great Basin Air Pollution Control District (GBAPCD) air quality effects from the hemp crop's VOC emissions (Terpenes). and primarily from m vehicle use.
-The project proponen t shall b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
-No, the proposed project will be in compliance with current air quality y standards.
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan?
+No, the project will not obstruct air quality plans in Inyo County or of for dust control and odors.
+Dust from the operations will be minima work with the Great Basin Air Pollution Control District (GBAPCD) air quality effects from the cannabis crop's VOC emissions (Terpene l and primarily to design the o from vehicle use.
+T he project prop onent shall b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?

+No, the proposed project will be in compliance with current air quality standards.